ulrikstrid/ligo/gitlab-pages/docs/advanced/timestamps-addresses.md

 ### Current Time

-You can obtain the current time using the built-in syntax specific expression, please be aware that it is up to the baker to set the current timestamp value.
+You can obtain the current time using the built-in `Tezos.now`.
+Please be aware that it is up to the baker to set the current timestamp value.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--PascaLIGO-->